syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-One-Variable.md

 {% endhighlight %}

 That’s an improvement but we can take it further.
-The leading zeroes and decimals are repetitive.
+The leading zeros and decimals are repetitive.
 We can remove them by multiplying the results by 100:

 {% highlight r %}